10 best tracking breeds with the most powerful noses

 One of the most gentle and happy-go-lucky dogs on the planet, the intelligent, determined, and warm-hearted Beagle makes for an excellent hunting dog and companion.

-Being part of the hound family, these dogs have an incredibly keen sense of smell and because following scents is so deeply ingrained in them, they’re used all over the world to track animals.
+Being a hound breed, these dogs have an incredibly keen sense of smell and because following scents is so deeply ingrained in them, they’re used all over the world to track animals.

 3. German Shepherd

-The German Shepherd is full of the three C’s any good tracking dog needs to have - curiosity, courage, and confidence and it’s those traits, coupled with its high level of loyalty and alertness that make them excellent police and search and rescue dogs.
+The German Shepherd is full of the “three C’s” any good tracking dog needs to have – curiosity, courage, and confidence – and it’s those traits, coupled with its high level of loyalty and alertness that make them excellent service dogs.

 The good news is that a German Shepherd that is trained as a puppy makes for a very keen student and their sponge-like brains mean they pick up commands quickly.